I'm passionate about health, wellness, social issues and relationships. I offer relatable content and solid advice.

 If it is a new love, you can breathe an air of excitement into the letter, hopes and dreams for the future, and those fluttery feelings felt now!

-In all scenarios it’s always flattering to mention what attracted you to this person, and how you felt when you met.
+In all scenarios, it’s always flattering to mention what attracted you to this person, and how you felt when you met.

 A good letter should be about a page length.
 If you write small, expand your letter size.
 Make it legible, not sloppy.
 Now is the time to show your best writing, because that reflects the effort you took to write the letter.
 Effort is 99% of the romance in this gesture!
 It's a great honor to receive a love letter.

 A love letter is about writing your feelings using descriptive words and displaying in-depth affection.
 A thesaurus is very useful.
 I find it helpful to write a draft- that way it is coming from your heart.
 Get it all out, like a "free-write".
-Go back through and find common words such as "good", "great", "like", "feel", "fun", "nice"- you get the point.
+Go back through and find common words such as "good", "great", "like", "feel", "fun", "nice," you get the point.
 Use the thesaurus to replace words like these.
 Get real friendly with descriptive adjectives!

 Don't forget to be flattering to the person you love!
 Genuine compliments are truly romantic!
+You can also consider making the letter a little steamy.

 The way you deliver your love letter can include an extra romantic gesture as well.
 You could mail it to your loved one even if you live together.
 You could put it under his/her pillow to wake up to on Valentine's Day.
 You could have someone else deliver it.